 The Clinic of Hope currently consists of a fully operational outpatient clinic, dental clinic, vision clinic, prosthetics lab, mobile clinic, and a community health program, and is amidst an expansion into a surgical center focused on providing much needed life saving surgeries.
 Our desire is to minister through patient education and the relief of suffering to as many patients as possible.
 Our mission is to fight the health risks Haitians face by serving through local churches and schools with on-going mobile clinics and community health initiatives, as we leverage these services to expand our Gospel impact in these communities.

 Mission of Hope works in partnership with Hope Smiles to provide a multi-faceted dental care program in Haiti.
 Hope Smiles specializes in delivering an excellent sustainable model of dentistry led by indigenous dental professionals that is unlike any other program in the world.
-You can read more about Hope Smiles at hopesmiles.org
+Our Dentist sees patients in the dental clinic through the week, and Hope Smiles also leads mobile dental clinics numberous times throughout the year so patients from various villages have access to quality dental care as well.
+Read more about Hope Smiles at hopesmiles.org

-The Vision Clinic includes a fully functional optical lab with equipment such as auto-refractors, pteropter, frames, and lenses with the equipment to make glasses.
+The Vision Clinic includes a fully functional optical lab with auto-refractors, pteropter, frames, and an edger that allows us to cut patient lenses.
+Instead of relying on only donated lenses, patients can now pick out their frames and have lenses cut to match their needed prescription.
 There is a great need for high quality vision care in Haiti and we’re committed to continue serving these patients with excellence.

 Ophthalmologists, Optometrists, and Opticians are invited to serve with our Haitian staff in the clinic.

-From its inception just after the earthquake, Prosthetics of Hope has been making limbs and giving Hope to those that are in need.
-Hundreds of Haitians still need the healing hands of a prosthesis, and MOH is committed to maintaining care for these individuals.
+From its inception just after the earthquake, Prosthetics of Hope has been making hundreds of lower limbs for both adults and children and giving Hope to those who are in need.
+Many Haitians still need the healing hands of a prosthesis, and MOH is committed to providing and maintaining care for these individuals.